logzio/documentation/docs/shipping/Code/dotnet.md

 {@include: ../../_include/metric-shipping/replace-metrics-token.html}

-##### Create Scheduler
+**3. Create Scheduler**

-To create the Scheduler, copy and paste the following code into the same function of the code as the MetricsBuilder:
+To create the Scheduler, add the following code into the same function as the MetricsBuilder:

 ```csharp
 var scheduler = new AppMetricsTaskScheduler(